-Little is known about the life of the masterful Osaka printer designer Shunkôsai Hokushû (春好齋北洲), active circa 1802–32).
+Little is known about the life of the masterful Osaka print designer, painter, and book illustrator Shunkôsai Hokushû (春好齋北洲), active circa 1802–32).
 He appears to have made a living as a businessman (possibly as a lumber or paper merchant).
+Exemplifying the skilled amateur ukiyo-e artist of nineteenth-century Osaka, he created rarefied images of kabuki actors while relying on something other than print design for his primary livelihood.
 He participated in poetry clubs (haikai and kyôka) and was a kabuki enthusiast, with membership in at least one fan club.
+Most important, he was the leading actor-print designer of his generation.

 Hokushû was productive but not prolific, given his thirty-year career.
 He can be credited with at least 214 surviving single-sheet prints.
 (He seems to have produced few ehon, woodblock-printed illustrated books.)
 His first known sheet is a hosoban from 1/1802 with a poem signed by his teacher Shôkôsai.
 The portrait depicts Otani Tomoemon II as Inokuma Monbei (猪のくま門兵衛) in Keisei kuruwa Genji (けいせい廓源氏) at the Naka Theater, Osaka.
 There is then a puzzling hiatus from 1802 until 1807, a period for which no prints have surfaced for Hokushû.

-Hokushû was arguably the best of his generation, producing an oeuvre that exemplified the third-generation development of Osaka printmaking.
+Hokushû was arguably the finest print artist of his generation, producing an oeuvre that exemplified the third-period development of Osaka printmaking.
 His earliest prints, in hosoban format, derive partly from Ryûkôsai, the founder of the mature style of actor portrait in Osaka, but more so from Ryûkôsai's student Shôkôsai.
-However, once Hokushû adopted the ôban format in 5/1812, the amplitude of his figures increased, usually sporting wide, square faces and capacious bodies that occupy a majority percentage of the pictorial space (see image above right, a portrayal of Arashi Kichisaburô II (嵐吉三郎) as Gofukuya (clothes vender) Jûbei (ごふくや十兵衛) in Igagoe norikake gappa (伊賀越), 1/1811, hosoban, published by Shichô-ban (Shioya Chôbei)).
+However, once Hokushû adopted the ôban format in 5/1812, the amplitude of his figures increased, usually sporting wide, square faces and capacious bodies that occupy a majority percentage of the pictorial space (see image on the right, a portrayal of Arashi Kichisaburô II (嵐吉三郎) as Gofukuya (clothes vender) Jûbei (ごふくや十兵衛) in Igagoe norikake gappa (伊賀越), 1/1811, hosoban, published by Shichô-ban (Shioya Chôbei: 塩屋長兵衞).

 Eventually, Hokushû's actors slimmed down as the drawing became more curvilinear, coinciding with the appearance of his "Hokushû" signature, and decidedly so starting in 1820.
-That same year marked the appearance of Hokushû’s remarkable ôban ôkubi-e close-up or (bust portraits), the first in 3/1820, the last in 7/1826 (see below for the example depicting Nakamura Utaemon III (中村歌右衛門) as Gotobei (五斗兵衛) in a production of Yoshitsune Koshigôjô (Yoshitsune’s Koshigôe petition: 義経腰越状), 3/1825, Kado Theater, Osaka, from the series Issei ichidai atari kyôgen (Hit plays of a lifetime: 一世一代当狂言), published by Honsei).
+That same year marked the appearance of Hokushû’s remarkable ôban ôkubi-e ("large-head" or bust portraits: 大首絵), the first in 3/1820, the last in 7/1826 (see image at the top of this page for the example depicting Nakamura Utaemon III (中村歌右衛門) as Gotobei (五斗兵衛) in a production of Yoshitsune Koshigôjô (Yoshitsune’s Koshigôe petition: 義経腰越状), 3/1825, Kado Theater, Osaka, from the series Issei ichidai atari kyôgen (Hit plays of a lifetime: 一世一代当狂言), published by Honsei.
+A full-frontal portrait such as this was relatively rare both in Osaka and Edo print making.
+Here, the jôzuri ("top quality" or deluxe: 上摺) printing is remarkable, with extensive use of brass metallics simulating gold and a pair of fierce-looking dragons as a pattern on Utaemon's robe.

 In his early period, Hokushû collaborated at least 63 times with the monopolistic publisher Shioya Chôbei, from 9/1807 to 1/1819.
 In his later period, after the breakup of the Shioya publishing hegemony, he worked most often with Honya Seishichi (48 times) and Toshikuraya Shinbei (26 times).
 The remaining publishers included (in order of frequency) Yamaichi, Arihadô Chûbei, Izutsuya Denbei, Tenmaya Kihei, and Wataya Kihei.

 Although Hokushû continued to produce single-sheet prints until around 1831-32, there was a steep drop-off after 1825.
 By then, a new generation of printmakers began to dominate the printmaking market.
-Some of these artists were students of Hokushû, who had many followers, numbering around 25 starting as early as 1815, making him one of the most active teachers in all of Osaka printmaking.
-Among these pupils was the fourth-generation master, Shunbaisai Hokuei. © 2019 by John Fiorillo
+Some of these artists were students of Hokushû, who had many followers.
+He tutored twenty-five or more artists, starting as early as 1815, making him one of the most active teachers in all of Osaka printmaking.
+Among these pupils was the fourth-generation master, Shunbaisai Hokuei. © 2019-2021 by John Fiorillo

 - Gerstle, C. Andrew: Kabuki Heroes on the Osaka Stage, 1780-1830.
 Honolulu: University of Hawaii Press, 2005.

-- Gerstle, C. Andrew and Akiko Yano: Ryûkôsai zuroku: Kamigata yakusha niagao-e no reimei (Ryûkôsai catalogue: The dawn of Osaka print actor likenesses).
-Nishimonjiya, Hyôhô: Mukugawa Joshi Daigaku Kansai Bunka Kenkyû Senta (Mukogawa Women's University Kansai Culture Research Center), 2009.
+- Gerstle, C. Andrew and Akiko Yano: Ryûkôsai zuroku: Kamigata yakusha nigao-e no reimei (Ryûkôsai catalogue: The dawn of Osaka print actor likenesses).
+Nishimonjiya, Hyôhô: Mukogawa Joshi Daigaku Kansai Bunka Kenkyû Senta (Mukogawa Women's University Kansai Culture Research Center), 2009.

 - Keyes, Roger and Mizushima, Keiko: The Theatrical World of Osaka Prints.
 Philadelphia: Philadelphia Museum of Art, 1973.